 res = windowSize

 Sliding Window uses two pointers to create and maintain a small section of elements.
 As we process the data, we gather information about elements in the current window to solve a specific problem.
-The technique is so useful because it lets us process sequences efficiently by avoiding repeated calculations.
+The payoff is the one from the temperature readings up top: each new window reuses almost everything the last one computed.

 Most sliding window solutions follow a common pattern: the right pointer moves steadily forward using a for loop.
 The right pointer acts like a scout, moving one step at a time to explore new elements in the sequence.
 That steady forward movement makes sure we consider every possible window.

 left and right, both at the beginning of the array or string.
 Set up any state you'll need to track information about the window, like a set, a hashmap, or a result variable.right pointer forward one step at a time inside a for loop.
-Process the new element at the rightposition and update your window's state with it.left pointer forward to shrink it.
+Process the new element at the right position and update your window's state with it.left pointer forward to shrink it.
 Remove or update state for any elements that leave the window through left.Sliding Window patterns typically appear in problems involving sequences in arrays or strings.
 Watch for problems that involve finding subarrays, counting elements, or calculating consecutive sequences.
-The trick is recognizing when you need to process elements sequentially while maintaining information about a range of them.
+All of them process elements in order while keeping running information about one contiguous range.

 The moment a problem involves analyzing contiguous subarrays or finding patterns in sequential data, sliding window is likely the right approach.
-You might need to track sums, find unique elements, count frequencies, or detect specific patterns within your window.
+The reverse test works too: if the problem lets you skip elements, it's asking about subsequences and a window can't help.
 Whether you're finding the longest substring of unique characters or the subarray with the largest sum, sliding window lets you process these sequences without redundant recalculations.

 The Sliding Window technique is one of the most useful patterns for solving array and string problems.
 When you spot a problem involving sequential data or subarrays, these practices will help you implement it cleanly: